 Man Bites Truffle: Eating and Drinking in Piedmont in Late Fall

-The world looks like a bigger place when you stand on the edge of a hill in Piedmont, Italy.
+The world looks like a bigger place when you stand on the edge of a hill.
 Light blue, dark blue and green… These are the colours that you can see on the horizon in Piedmont, Italy.
 It is clearly a landscape with an inspirational spectrum of colours for any artist.
 But, if you are into food, the colour that you should associate with Piedmont is actually white.
 That is because of tartufo bianco, which almost single-handedly places the region on the world gastronomy map.
 That being said, Piedmont offers far more than tartufo bianco, but I am admittedly unqualified to explain the cuisine by myself.
 Instead, I will leave this to two friends who have been visiting the region regularly and possess both practical and theoretical knowledge regarding the gastronomy and wine of Piedmont.
 Robert Brown is the co-owner of an art gallery in New York City.
 He actively contributed to the discussions on eGullet and has just launched his new blog, EngagingFood.com.
 Vedat Milor is probably the most famous food critic and TV personality in Turkey.
 You might also know him from Gastroville, the blog that he wrote with Hedone’s Michelin-starred chef Mikael Jonsson between 2004 and 2008.
 Vedat is now the lead editor of Gastromondiale.

 Besim Hatinoglu: (BH), Robert Brown: (RB), Vedat Milor: (VM)